telefonicaid/fiware-orion/doc/manuals/deprecated.md

 * Deprecated command line argument in Orion 0.26.1:
   * **--silent**.
 Suppress all log output except errors (Please use *-logLevel ERROR* instead)
-* ONTIMEINTERVAL subscriptions are deprecated since Orion 0.26.0.
+* ONTIMEINTERVAL subscriptions are deprecated since Orion 0.26.0 (removed in Orion 1.0.0).
   ONTIMEINTERVAL subscriptions have several problems (introduce state in CB, thus making horizontal scaling configuration much harder, and makes it difficult to introduce pagination/filtering).
   Actually, they aren't actually needed, as any use case based on ONTIMEINTERVAL notification can be converted to an equivalent use case in which the receptor runs queryContext at the same frequency (and taking advantage of the features of queryContext, such as pagination or filtering).
 * XML is deprecated since Orion 0.23.0.
 * Deprecated command line arguments in Orion 0.21.0 (removed in 0.25.0):
 	* **-ngsi9**.
 The broker runs only NGSI9 (NGSI10 is not used).